The term "Utkatasana" translates to Chair Pose, reflecting the posture's resemblance to sitting on an imaginary chair.

 Benefits of Utkatasana:

-- Strengthens the pelvic muscles, aiding in preparation for childbirth.
+- Preparation for Childbirth:- Strengthens the pelvic muscles, aiding in preparation for childbirth.

 - Alleviates constipation and addresses nervous weakness in the lower extremities.